fosskers/aura/book/src/philosophy.md

 PKGBUILDs from the AUR are raw `bash` code and can contain anything.
-It's a user's responsibility to verify the contents of a PKGBUILD before building, but people can make mistakes and overlook details.
+It's a user's responsibility to verify the contents of a PKGBUILD before building, but people sometimes make mistakes and overlook details.
 Aura scans PKGBUILDs before building to detect bash misuse and other exploits.
 The `-P` command is also provided for scanning your own PKGBUILDs.

-Also, while pre-build PKGBUILD editing is not default behaviour, this can be achieved with `--hotedit`.

 ### Downgradibility